-Once you are on the foundation course there is no need to make an additional application and there will be no interviews for entry to progress to year one of your chosen degree in the Faculty of Science & Technology (although entry requirements apply for degrees in the School of Pharmacy & Biomedical Science).
+Once you have been accepted on to the foundation course, you do not need to make an additional application in order to progress on to your chosen degree programme in the Faculty of Science & Technology (although entry requirements apply for degrees in the School of Pharmacy & Biomedical Science).

 Preston (Campus code: U)

 The University offers a range of scholarships and bursaries to support you through your studies.Discover More

 Our typical offer is 72 UCAS Points, including Biology/Chemistry/Environmental Science or Applied Science.
 We operate a flexible admissions policy and treat everyone as an individual.
 This means that we will take into consideration your educational achievements and predicted grades (where applicable) together with your application as a whole, including work experience and personal statement.
 General Studies accepted